 The law schools also look to see that you take progressively more challenging courses as you move through your college years.

 Applications should be submitted as early as possible in the fall of the year prior to starting law school.
-Get them in by November 1, and in any event, do not delay past Thanksgiving.
-Admission generally occurs on a rolling basis, so the process becomes more competitive if you apply later.
+It is ideal to be ready no later than Thanksgiving, admission occurs on a rolling basis.
+The process becomes more competitive if you apply later.
 However, it is very important that you do not apply before you are ready.
 A weak application that is early will not serve you well in the admissions process.
 Thus, planning the application process is essential.

 Law schools look at a variety of factors in making their admissions decisions, but three items have predominant weight: